launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/sso/adfs.md

 - An Active Directory instance where all users have an email address attribute.
 - A Microsoft Server instance with ADFS installed and configured.
 <Callout intent="alert">
-  <Callout.Title>Setting up ADFS</Callout.Title>
+  <CalloutTitle>Setting up ADFS</CalloutTitle>
-   <Callout.Description>This topic will not tell you how to set up ADFS.
+   <CalloutDescription>This topic will not tell you how to set up ADFS.
-For information about setting up ADFS, see [Microsoft's documentation]( https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/deployment-administrators-guide/gg188612)",</Callout.Description>
+For information about setting up ADFS, see [Microsoft's documentation]( https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/deployment-administrators-guide/gg188612)",</CalloutDescription>
 </Callout>

 ## Set Up LaunchDarkly